Lord's Prayer: In popular culture

 As with other prayers, the Lord's Prayer was used by cooks to time their recipes before the spread of clocks.
 For example, a step could be "simmer the broth for three Lord's Prayers".

 American songwriter and arranger Brian Wilson set the text of the Lord's Prayer to an elaborate close-harmony arrangement loosely based on Malotte's melody.
 Wilson's group, The Beach Boys, would return to the piece several times throughout their recording career, most notably as the B-side to their 1964 single "Little Saint Nick."
 The band Yazoo used the prayer interspersed with the lyrics of "In My Room" on the album Upstairs at Eric's.

+In the 2002 film Spider-Man, Norman Osborn, as the Green Goblin, attacks and injures Aunt May while she is in the middle of saying the Lord's Prayer, causing her hospitalization.

+Beat Generation poet Lawrence Ferlinghetti wrote and performed a "Loud Prayer" parodying the Lord's Prayer, one version of which was featured in the 1978 film The Last Waltz.

+In July 2023, Filipino drag queen and former Drag Den contestant Pura Luka Vega drew controversy online for posting a video of themselves dressing up as Jesus Christ and dancing to a punk rock version of Ama Namin, the Filipino version of the Lord's Prayer.
+The video was also condemned by several Philippine politicians and the Catholic Bishops' Conference of the Philippines.